blahblahbal/ExxoAvalonOrigins/README.md

 * Cross mod compatibility
 * Potion campfires
 * Moar campfires, heart lanterns and such
-* Add and implement Contaigon
+* Add and implement Contagion
 * Add the Tropics

 ### Easier Recipes